 Poor Mom.
 She would yelp every time she heard a trap snap.
 Snap, snap, snap.
 All night long.

-I was a curious child, so I asked Mem a lot of questions about our routine.
-I wouldn’t call Mem a mouse or rat expert, but she knew a ton of stuff about both.
+I was a curious child, so I asked Mem a lot of rodent questions.
+I wouldn’t call Mem a mouse or rat expert, but she knew a lot about both.

 My math skills weren’t the best, but I knew that where there was one rodent, there were many more.
 Mem told me that rats have large families—up to forty or fifty.
 And since rats rarely walk more than a few hundred feet from their birthplace, if I saw one, the other forty or so were probably close by.